radiant-gaming-public/rad_gsr/README.md

 - Police can do /gsr <id> or use the police menu if you add it using instructions below.
 - Allows player to wash off GSR when they get in water.
 - Full config to allow you to customize everything you need.
+- Config option to show the suspects name in the notification.
+This allows the cop to make sure they checked the right person.
+- Clean notifications and progress bar thanks to mythic_progbar and mythic_notify!
 - No database necessary

 **Installation rad_gsr**